 Priding ourselves with our high level of competitiveness and the will to go above and beyond to exceed your expectation will blow you away.
 Take a look at some of our past projects to see how Sanpik Inc. gets things done in ways other contractors can’t.

-Subcontracted under Wharton Smith, Inc. Sanpik completed the installation of Approximately 4,000 ft of Forcemain, Gravity Sewer, Stormwater Drainage and a 24” Injection Line.
-On a heavily congested site, Sanpik was able to plan accordingly with numerous other subcontractors to maintain a tight schedule and complete our scope of work on time.
+Working for Wharton Smith Inc., SanPik completed the installation of approximately 4,000ft of Force Main, Gravity Sewer, Stormwater Drainage and a 24” Injection Line.
+Despite the site being heavily congested, SanPik was able to plan efficiently with numerous subcontractors and maintain a tight schedule to complete the scope of work on time.
 The project value was $435K.

-Subcontracted under Oelrich Construction Sanpik was tasked with the Installation of approximately 13,000 ft of force main, water main and reclaim water main PVC and Ductile Iron Pipe ranging from 4” to 24”.
-Stormwater RCP pipe and manholes of approximately 1,300 ft.
-Sanitary sewer manholes and approximately 1,500 ft of pvc piping.
-Throughout the project we removed and abandoned all existing utilities being replaced with the new utilities included in the scope of work.
+Working for Oelrich Construction, SanPik installed approximately 13,000ft of force main, water main and reclaim water main PVC and ductile iron pipe ranging from 4” to 24”.
+The installation also included stormwater RCP pipe, manholes of approximately 1,300ft, sanitary sewer manholes and approximately 1,500ft of PVC piping.
+Throughout the project SanPik also removed and abandoned all existing utilities and replaced them with the new utilities included in the scope of work.
 The project value was $2.5 Million.

-Sanpik was awarded the contract by the City of Sanford in 2017 for the Drainage Improvements covering a large community near downtown Sanford from 10th St to 20th St. The project included over 7,000’ of RCP drainage pipe varying from 15” all the way up to 72” diameter.
+SanPik was awarded the contract by the City of Sanford for drainage improvements covering a large community near downtown Sanford from 10th Street to 20th Street.
+The project included over 7,000’ of RCP drainage pipe varying from 15” up to 72” diameter.
 Included in this project was also over 100 drainage structures and other various existing utility relocations.
-Many tough obstacles were faced included tough work spaces in heavy traffic and Jack and Bore construction under a live railway track.
-Despite the many challenges, our team still got the job done efficiently.
+The project value was $5.1 Million.

-Installation of approximately 27,000 ft of force main, water main and reclaim water main.
-Pipe sizes range from 6-inch up to 24-inch in size.
-Approximately 1,500-foot of 10-inch gravity sewer and manholes.
-After the installation of the above mentioned pipe, 24,000-feet of the original pipe was removed.
+Installation of approximately 27,000ft of force main, water main and reclaim water main.
+Pipe sizes range from 6” up to 24” in size.
+We also installed approximately 1,500ft of 10” gravity sewer and manholes.
+After the installation of the above-mentioned pipe, 24,000ft of the original pipe was removed.
 The project value was $1.35 Million.

 SanPik was contracted by Wharton Smith to install approximately 3,000 ft of 12″ HDPE pipe and approximately 3,000 ft of 16″ HDPE pipe using the traditional open-cut method along the Esterly Tibbets Highway on Grand Cayman for the Cayman Water Authority.
 The fusion work was completed using both a McElroy Cart 412 fusion machine and a McElroy Tracstar 618 fusion machine.